demisto/content/Packs/EWS/Integrations/EwsExtension/EwsExtension_description.md

 # O365 - EWS - Extension

-This integration enables you to manage and interact with Microsoft O365 - Exchange Online from XSOAR.
+This integration enables you to run message traces and manage junk mail rules in Microsoft O365 - Exchange Online.

 Supported authentication methods: